ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 Azure Cache for Redis patch schedule is used to install important software updates in specified time windows.
 This part describes how to use the ballerina connector to create a patch schedule for a specific azure cache for redis instance.
 We must pass subscription id, resource group name where cache instance resides, cache instance name, name of a patch schedule and properties of type PatchScheduleProperty as parameters to create a patch schedule for a specific cache instance.
-It returns an PatchSchedule if  operation is successful or error if the operation is unsuccessful.
+It returns a PatchSchedule if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 PatchScheduleProperty properties = {scheduleEntries: [{